Mastraggelis

 Mastraggelis was the brand name of the company founded by the Mastraggelis Brothers in Aigaleo (Athens), Greece.
-Mastraggelis became mostly known for their production of bus bodies, as well as other metal structures, but it also produced complete vehicles (three-wheeled trucks) between 1968 and 1974.
+Mastraggelis became mostly known for its production of bus bodies, as well as other metal structures, but it also produced complete three-wheeled trucks between 1968 and 1974.
 The trucks, not particularly successful compared to other Greek three wheelers, could be distinguished by their characteristic cab design.